Skip to content

 df -h

-If you or your project needs additional space or inodes for your scratch or project directory you may request it via ServiceNow (HPC → Storage & projects → Extend quota).
+If your project needs additional space or inodes for a specific project directory you may request it via ServiceNow (HPC → Storage & projects → Extend quota).

 Troubleshooting